OcelotBabou/Quartz/content/2-The World/Regions/Cities/Flown.md

 **Significance:**

 As the capital of Agroma, Flown is of immense importance.
 Politically, it houses the Grand Assembly Hall, where the Triumvirate govern Agroma.
-It also houses the Triumvirate Institute, the most prestigious academy found outside of [[Vitaurum]].
+It also houses the [[Triumvirate Institute]], the most prestigious academy found outside of [[Vitaurum]].
 Economically, Flown is a center for trade and industry, benefiting from its access to the rich resources of Lake Novus Mare, and access to the numerous canals and rivers that crisscross Agroma.

 **Notable Features:**